 Amyotrophic Lateral Sclerosis (ALS)

 In August 2014, MediciNova announced FDA approval to initiate a clinical trial of MN-166 (ibudilast) in amyotrophic lateral sclerosis (ALS).
-The trial is a randomized, double-blind, placebo-controlled study which includes a six-month treatment period followed by a six-month open-label extension.
-The study will evaluate several efficacy endpoints including functional activity (ALSFRS-R), respiratory function, muscle strength, and non-invasive ventilation (NIV) utilization in addition to monitoring the safety and tolerability of MN-166 60 mg/day versus placebo when administered in combination with riluzole in subjects with ALS.
-Subject enrollment in this trial began in early October 2014.
+The trial was a randomized, double-blind, placebo-controlled study which included a six-month treatment period followed by a six-month open-label extension.
+The study evaluated several efficacy endpoints including functional activity (ALSFRS-R), respiratory function, muscle strength, and non-invasive ventilation (NIV) utilization in addition to monitoring the safety and tolerability of MN-166 60 mg/day versus placebo when administered in combination with riluzole in subjects with ALS.
+Subject enrollment in this trial began in early October 2014 and top-line results were announced in December 2017.
+This clinical trial is completed and there will be no additional enrollment of patients.

 In October 2014, MediciNova announced that the U.S. CDC’s National ALS Registry Research Committee voted to approve support of patient recruitment for MediciNova’s clinical trial of MN-166 (ibudilast) in amyotrophic lateral sclerosis (ALS).
 CDC has notified ALS patients who are registered with the CDC’s National ALS Registry and who also met the inclusion criteria about the initiation of MediciNova’s clinical trial of MN-166 (ibudilast) in ALS.